Taste (noun) the ability to judge what is of good quality, aesthetically pleasing, or socially appropriate.

 Despite the standard definition written above for the word, “taste”, we at Balissande Finishing School prefer taking a more philosophical approach.
 As written above, having (good) taste is generally about being able to judge correctly.

 But we must ask you, what is correct?
 What is beautiful?
 What is good quality?
 What is socially appropriate?
 We offer these questions to you so that you may search within yourself for answers.

 At Balissande, we find taste to be in many cases relative to the individual, culture, and era involved.
 Yes, there is a standard for most things, but when you take into consideration time and culture, you will find that the standards vary.

 The British standard of beauty within a woman is often different from the African standard.
 In the Western culture it is proper etiquette as well as common to greet people with a shake of hands and/or a cheek-to-cheek kiss.
 However, in India, many prefer to do the traditional Namaste gesture.
-In today’s day, our idea of high quality is different from yesterday.
-You can see it in the workmanship all around you – houses, apparel, tables, jewelry – in every level of society.
+If you were to study architecture, you would see a large difference in workmanship during the last two centuries.

 Although taste can be inexhaustibly debated, it is still a standard that must be taken into consideration when studying etiquette.
 By understanding taste, you can gain the ability to have good taste.
 This is very important since good taste can be seen and appreciated by all.

 Good taste is about refinement – knowing what to buy, what to wear, how to decorate, what to do and say.
 It influences your conduct, opinions, relationships, and pursuits.
 It regulates how you see, how you feel, how you converse, and how you act.
 It embeds itself into every aspect of your life.